Tooth Extraction: All You Need to Know about Having a Tooth Removed

 Surgical extraction of a tooth can still be done with a local anaesthetic, but more complex cases may require a general anaesthetic.
 In this case, the extraction is performed by a dental surgeon in a hospital after you have been put to sleep.

 General anaesthetic may also be used when young children have teeth extracted, or if you need to have several teeth removed.
+This means going to hospital for the treatment but recovery will be much the same.

 Another reason you may need a surgical procedure rather than a simple extraction is if there is no tooth remaining above the gum line.
 This might be because of severe decay or perhaps an injury.
 In this case, the dentist must cut into the gum to access the remaining tooth root.